Diamanta0412/Milestone-project-1/README.md

 │       └── script.js
 └── README.md

-## Detailed Explanation of Files and Code
+# Detailed Explanation of Files and Code

-HTML Files
+## HTML Files
 index.html
-# Purpose: Serves as the homepage of the Active Gym website.
+ Purpose: Serves as the homepage of the Active Gym website.
-# Structure:
+ Structure: 1st website page
-# Header: Contains a navbar with links to the Home, About, and Join Now / Login pages.
+ Header: Contains a navbar with links to the Home, About, and Join Now / Login pages.

 Content Section: Highlights different aspects of the gym, such as equipment, flexibility, and activities, each in a separate box.
 Footer: Includes social media links and copyright information.

-## about.html
+### about.html
 Purpose: Provides detailed information about the gym.
-Structure:
+Structure: 2nd website page
 Header: Same as in index.html.
 Main Content: Explains the gym's welcoming environment and highlights the benefits of joining Active Gym.
 Facilities Section: Lists the different types of equipment, flexibility, and activities available at the gym.